Maslow's hierarchy of needs

 Maslow placed these needs in an order for one to be realised for the next to happen.
 Beginning with the foundational aspects of the basic needs – physiological and safety and eventually reaching the top of the pyramid to self-actualisation, which refers to a person reaching their fullest potential as a human being.

 Maslow’s theory has its supporters and its critics.
 The main criticism being that his theory isn’t based on rigorous empirical data, but more on philosophy.
 However, the theory still serves as a simple framework and helpful reminder, that all learners are less likely to be successful if their basic needs are not met.
-Maslow’s hierarchy of needs can help focus on what children need, and to identify where there are gaps, for example, breakfast may be provided for children who come to school hungry.
+Maslow’s hierarchy of needs can help focus on what learners need, and to identify where there are gaps, for example, breakfast may be provided for pupils who come to school hungry.